Spain in the Eurovision Song Contest 2012: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2012 Eurovision Song Contest on 21 December 2012.
-Between 2007 and 2011, TVE organised a national final to select both the artist and song that would represent Spain.
-For their 2012 entry, the broadcaster opted to internally select the artist that would compete at the Eurovision Song Contest, while the song would be selected via a national final.
+As part of its duties as participating broadcaster, RTVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+RTVE confirmed their intentions to participate at the 2012 contest on 21 December 2012.
+Between 2007 and 2011, RTVE organised a national final to select both the artist and song.
+For its 2012 entry, the broadcaster opted to internally select the artist that would compete at the Eurovision Song Contest, while the song would be selected via a national final.